Women and Science Chair - Call for Research Projects 2021

 0 - 10000 EUR

 The Women and Science Chair at Paris Dauphine-PSL University, created with the support of the L'Oréal Foundation, Generali, La Poste, Safran and Talan, in partnership with the Institute of Public Policies and Institut Louis Bachelier aims to mobilize and develop multidisciplinary approaches to analyze the determinants and the impact of the low presence of women in scientific studies and careers.
+The Women and Science Chair is member of the UNESCO Chairs Network.

 To this end, the Chair associates research centers and researchers both in Dauphine and outside Dauphine.
 It mobilizes methods and tools from several disciplines, in particular economics (risk economics, microeconomics, applied economics, experimental economics), decision theory and mathematical modeling, sociology, management and social psychology.